 The Apollo 8 moon shot and a 60 mm Tasco refractor received at Christmas 1969 started Mike Renner on his astronomy journey.
 He has since made more than 13 telescopes from 4.5″ – 16″ aperture.
 Mike is a keen visual observer and I have spent nights under the stars chasing deep sky objects armed with a flashlight, an atlas and a home-made 16″ Dob.
 He and his colleagues at New Age Robotics have machined a few parts for me shown below.
 Most important was the DEC extension shown here, which allowed my MI-250 mount to track for nearly 2 hours past the meridian.
 Mike is also directly responsible for the image of the Helix Nebula that I acquired in 2009 at the Huronia Star Party, as it is his favourite deep sky object.

-Shawn Nielsen is another local friend who has also had some success with astroimaging in 2016 and in past years.
-Some of his images have been featured in Sky and Telescope , Skynews magazines and the best Canadian Astrophotographers calendar.
-Check out http://visibledark.ca.
-We collaborated on an image of Eta Carina (http://astrodoc.ca/ngc3372/) that was published in SkyNews.
+Shawn Nielsen is another local friend who has also had success with astroimaging.
+Some of his images have been featured in Sky and Telescope, Skynews magazines, BBC Sky at Night and the best Canadian Astrophotographers calendar.
+He has a Youtube channel https://bit.ly/3BXWoaY and you can check out his website http://visibledark.ca.
+We collaborated on an image of Eta Carina (https://astrodoc.ca/ngc3372/) that was published in SkyNews.
 Shawn provides constructive criticism on my images, which helps me produce better images.
-Shawn did much of the design for my website, and has helped me maintain and improve it for almost three years.
+Shawn did much of the design for my website, and has helped me maintain and improve it over the years.
 Thanks for your honest and helpful feedback, and for keeping the website running.

 Gord Rife lives in Schomberg and is an expert telescope builder, visual observer and imager who has used just about every variety of equipment.
 We met around 2003 when he was the de facto “in charge” guy at Huronia.
 He and another friend, Brian Colville, were using a DSLR through Gord’s reflector to image the Pleiades.
 I was absolutely blown away and spent hours picking his brain about the possibilities.
 I have continued to consult Gord before just about every major astronomy equipment purchase.
 We have spent many fine hours observing together under a dark sky.
 We get together at Gord’s cottage near Gravenhurst for 2 or 3 new moon weekends each year, affectionately dubbed “Gordfest.”